 If you can’t make it to New Wilmington, I have permission to take you for a tour through pictures from my friend Jim Fisher.
 Click the arrows to enjoy Fall in Amish Country.

-My life has always been intertwined with the Amish culture, and its only fitting I have a genuine passion for their simplicity, sense of community and God-centered life.
+Her life has always been intertwined with the Amish, and it’s only fitting that she has a genuine passion for their simplicity, sense of community and God-centered lives.

 Growing up in Northwest Pennsylvania she spent her childhood immersed deep in Amish Country.
 The clip-clop of horse and buggy woke her each morning as Amish men drove past her childhood home on their way to work.
 As a young woman, she was traumatized by an Amish murder that involved a family member and changed her life forever.

 Even though she currently lives in South Carolina her travels take her through Pennsylvania, Ohio, Indiana, and Wisconsin’s Amish Country every year.
 During those stops, she researches the communities she visits and prides herself on writing Amish fiction that truly represents the Amish culture.
 She considers herself very fortunate to have made friends in those communities and values the information they share and wants nothing more than to represent their lifestyle as accurately as possible.